History of Atlanta in Timeline

 2016: Falcons win division title and NFC championship

-In 2016, the Atlanta Falcons won the division title and the NFC championship.
+In 2016, the Atlanta Falcons won a division title and the NFC championship.

-In January 2017, Atlanta declared the city was a "welcoming city" and "will remain open and welcoming to all".
+In January 2017, Atlanta declared itself a "welcoming city", open to all.

-As of April 2017, Atlanta's Relay Bike Share program expanded to 500 bikes at 65 stations.
+As of April 2017, the Relay Bike Share program expanded to 500 bikes at 65 stations.

 2017: Vegetation Coverage

-As of 2017, vegetation covers 47.9% of Atlanta, the highest among all major American cities.
+As of 2017, vegetation covered 47.9% of Atlanta, making it the highest among all major American cities.

 2017: Atlanta United FC begins play